jmrapp1/MERN-Boilerplate/README.md

 from that data, and then validates that the data is "good" by checking defined constraints.
 A resource is nothing more than a basic class containing data that is meant to be passed between the client and server.
-For example, the [UserRegisterMapper](https://github.com/jmrapp1/Node-React-Redux-Boilerplate/blob/master/src/shared/mappers/user/UserRegisterMapper.ts) contains methods to take in JSON data, verify different constraints (i.e. the email is valid, passwords match, etc.), return an error if the constraints don't pass, and build the [UserRegisterResource](https://github.com/jmrapp1/Node-React-Redux-Boilerplate/blob/master/src/shared/resources/user/UserRegisterResource.ts).
+For example, the [UserRegisterMapper](https://github.com/jmrapp1/Node-React-Redux-Boilerplate/blob/master/src/shared/mappers/user/UserRegisterMapper.ts) contains functions to take in JSON data, verify different constraints (i.e. the email is valid, passwords match, etc.), return an error if the constraints don't pass, and build the [UserRegisterResource](https://github.com/jmrapp1/Node-React-Redux-Boilerplate/blob/master/src/shared/resources/user/UserRegisterResource.ts).
 The functions are used differently depending on whether the mapper is being used on the client or server side.